multisynq/m4u-tutorials/docs/build_assistant/installation.md

-# Croquet for Unity Installation Guide
+# Unity Installation Guide

 This guide will walk you through the process of installing and setting up Croquet for your Unity project.

 ## Prerequisites

 - Unity 2021.3 or later
-- A Croquet account (sign up at https://croquet.io/account/)
+- A Croquet account (sign up at [https://croquet.io/account/](https://croquet.io/account/))

 ## Installation Steps